Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

     Additionally, if the dismensions of the two vectors are 3, it should also calculate the vector product of the two vectors :math:`\vec{a}\times\vec{b}`.

-    Remember that vou can pipe files into the program to provide input without having to type it manually in the console every time.
+    Remember that you can pipe files into the program to provide input without having to type it manually in the console every time.